-The increase in fee savings in 2017/18 from 2016/17 is due to the transfer of the global equity income portfolio to the pool.
-The increased saving in 2018/19 is due to the fund value increasing as a result of investment returns.
-The above savings do not take into account additional charges serviced on the fund as a result of investment in the pool sub funds which are direct costs of us investing in the pool, for example auditing, FCA regulation and depositary costs.
-Total additional charges amount to £90k.
+The reduction in fee savings in 2019/20 compared to 2018/19 is mainly due to reduced fund value over the period.
+The above savings do not take into account additional charges serviced on the fund because of investment in the pool sub funds, which are direct costs of us investing in the pool, for example auditing, FCA regulation and depositary costs.